What conditions do you work with?

 How many visits should I plan on?

 One of the most frequently asked questions is, "How many visits will be needed in order to get started?"
-I've planned my initial visit series around my answer to this question, which is four visits.
+I've planned my New Patient visit series around my answer to this question, which is four visits.
 Here's how that breaks down and what to what to expect in the Initial + Three visit structure:

 - Initial visit- Gather Information: